4kategreen/blog/source/about/index.md

 I'm so many things and that's part of what makes me a great leader.

 ### Alchemist
 Really?
 Yes.
-I can find connections between any two disciplines.
+I can find connections and meld philosophies between any two disciplines.
 * Dog training and testing software?
 Check.
 * Gardening and commuting?
 Sure!
 * Music and bravery?
 Most definitely.